Stack consolidation · Deep analysis

 Make and n8n have nearly identical visual workflow paradigms.
 The split is hosting model: Make is SaaS with per-operation pricing; n8n self-host eliminates per-execution cost entirely.
 Running both is paying for SaaS while having self-host capacity available.

-Workflow automation tooling overlap is a top-5 silent waste pattern across 100k+ scans.
+Workflow automation tooling overlap is a top-5 silent waste pattern across 100k+ simulated stacks.

 Which one to keep — by team profile